forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 - Global methods are intentionally excluded because their external usage is assumed.
 - If the set of files included in `--target` is smaller than the files included in `--projectdir`, then `RemoveUnusedMethod` can return unexpected results.
 For that reason, we recommend running this rule against your whole codebase, not against individual files.

-### UseWithSharingOnDatabaseOperation
+### UseWithSharingOnDatabaseOperation <a name='UseWithSharingOnDatabaseOperation'>#</a>

 The UseWithSharingOnDatabaseOperation rule identifies database operations in classes annotated as `without sharing`.
 It also warns of database operations in classes that inherit with sharing implicitly instead of explicitly using `inherited sharing`.

 With Salesforce sharing rules, you can control who has access to which records, but it is your responsibility to ensure that your Apex code respects sharing rules.
 To do this, declare classes with a sharing model.

 * `with sharing` causes database transactions in a class to respect sharing rules.
-It is the default.
+It is the default recommendation.
 * `without sharing` causes database transactions in a class to ignore sharing rules.
 Use with caution.
 * `inherited sharing` causes database transactions in a class to inherit the sharing model of the class that called it.
 Use for classes that require flexibility.